Art Principles and Guidelines

 Overall Art Principles

 On Fashion style.
 For many years I have considered different clothing/fabric strategies for painting my angel figures.
 These include: 1950s aesthetic, Victorian, coquette, lolita, classic greek, modern luxury fashion, academic aesthetic.
 I could not settle on one that worked, but I learned Thomas Wilmer Dewing did not actually paint real historic costumes from his time.
 He was focused on aestheticism, so he drew from both contemporary and classical ideas to dress his figures.
-So that is what I should try to do, invent my own mood fashion.
+So that is what I would like to do, invent my own angel fashions.

 Distance effects.
 These are achieved by value (lighter in distance), color (desat/greyer in distance), temperature (cooler/bluer in distance, warmer in foreground), detail (less detail in distance), and size (smaller in distance).